 If you are travelling with other people on your workation, it will help everyone to have the best possible time if there is a common understanding of your work boundaries.
 Let others know the times you intend to work, so they can make their own plans accordingly.

-On mine and Lisa’s recent workation in Wales, we travelled with family and stayed together in a holiday cottage.
+On mine and Lisa’s first workation in Wales, we travelled with family and stayed together in a holiday cottage.
 Lisa and I were the only ones working on the trip.
 By making everyone aware of our working hours, it avoided causing disruption to anyone else’s experience.
 At the same time, everyone else knew when we would need space for working.

 Make it count